koalalorenzo/202003-immutable-infrastructure-vault/README.md

 ## Deploy Vault in EC2
 Please read more in [the related README file](./infrastructure/README.md)

+This setup is configured to support multiple environments (multiple domains too) but it has designed around qm64 needs.
+Vault is exposed to the whole public network to allow Gitlab to access it via an expiring token.
+This is a middle ground between safety and ease of access and it is not suggested for production!

 You can validate and plan the changes to AWS before applying: